RoaringBitmap/RoaringBitmap/README.md

 githubPassword=ghp_ieOkN
 ```

-Then all you need is the following `build.gradle` file:
+Then all you need is to edit your `build.gradle` file like so:

 ```groovy
 plugins {